 We soon confirm that my children are the best sleepers on the planet.
 All my mommy friends hate me for it, and I accept that.
 Apparently, the cool breeze and exhaustion from counting chipmunks wears Little One out.
 For the remainder of our days on the trails, she basically collapses on me and naps whenever she wants.
 My core muscles have never been so exhausted.
 I didn’t know this vacation was going to be an ab workout too.

 We get back to the cabins at a decent time to wash up and grill out.
-Tonight, we’re taking in Brulé, a Native American drum and song group that performs nightly at High Country Guest Ranch.
-The show is open to the public and while it’s a “full house,” sitting outside you would never feel as if it’s crowded or that you’re bumping shoulders with anyone.
-Lucky for us, we’re staying here so it’s just a quick walk over to the beautiful amphitheater built just for Brulé.
+Tonight we’re taking in Brulé, a Native American drum and song group that performs nightly at High Country Guest Ranch.
+The show is open to the public.
+While it’s a “full house,” sitting outside never makes you feel as if it’s crowded or that you’re bumping shoulders with anyone.
+Lucky for us, we’re staying here, so it’s just a quick walk over to the beautiful amphitheater built just for Brulé.

 We nab a picnic table and set up camp.
 As all mothers know, this involves setting out the million things that you brought but will never use.
 I wonder who my kids get it from?

-One word.
-Captivating.
+One word: captivating.
 The entire show has us all speechless, including Little One, who’s never quiet.
 She probably enjoyed the show more than anyone.
-She just grooves to the beat on my lap the entire time and once in a while stands and mimicks the traditional Native American dances.
-Shocking to me, my Dad also very much enjoyed the show – I’m never quite sure about the entertainment he’ll be most intrigued or bored by.
+She just grooves to the beat on my lap the entire time and once in a while stands and mimics the traditional Native American dances.
+Shocking to me, my dad also very much enjoyed the show – I’m never quite sure about the entertainment he’ll be most intrigued or bored by.
 This one?
 He loves it.
 The mix of traditional Native American dancers with non-traditional music added a unique flare of interest.
-There was something about seeing my family all snuggled up under blankets, chowing on popcorn, and enjoying this unexpected show highlighting a beautiful culture that makes me proud to call South Dakota home.
+There was something about seeing my family all snuggled up under blankets, chowing on popcorn and enjoying this unexpected show highlighting a beautiful culture that makes me proud to call South Dakota home.

 This is a new type of vacation for us, so we didn’t know how much time we would spend on the trails, especially with kids involved.
 Turns out, we all couldn’t get enough.
 We want to be on the trails all the time.
-We pack a lunch, blankets, and plenty of drinks and decide to just let the trails take us wherever they take us.
+We pack a lunch, blankets and plenty of drinks before deciding to just let the trails take us wherever they take us.
 Don’t get me wrong, we kinda know where we were going.
 Our trusty maps help, but we are confused plenty of times too.